TurboGears/tg2/docs/main/Config.rst

 .. code:: Wiki-20/development.ini
     :revision: 4842
-    :language: python
+    :language: ini

 These files are standard INI files, as used by Paste Deploy.
-This means that
+The individual sections are marked of with ``[]``'s.

 .. seealso::
         Configuration file format **and options** are described in great detail in the `Paste Deploy documentation
         <http://pythonpaste.org/deploy/>`_.

 Embedding a TG app inside another TG app